anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption></figcaption>
 </figure>

 With the bottom bracket installed, the frame measured 91.5mm from cup to cup.
 Since the spindle is 95mm, that leaves 3.5mm of total spacing to account for.
 I used 1.7mm of spacers on the drive side and 1.5mm on the non-drive side, then used the preload adjuster to take up the remaining difference.
-I applied Park Tool ASC-1 anti-seize compound to the splined and threaded interfaces during assembly.
+I applied Park Tool ASC-1 anti-seize compound to the spline and threaded interfaces during assembly (titanium to aluminium joint).

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8728.jpg">
    <figcaption></figcaption>
 </figure>

 The chainrings are affixed to the spider with titanium chainring bolts.
 Titanium-on-titanium galling is a concern, but mostly during installation or removal rather than normal riding.
 Here, retention matters more than easy future disassembly, so I used retaining compound.
-Stainless steel bolts probably would have been the more sensible choice here.
+Stainless steel bolts would have been the better choice here.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8714.jpg">